GWT: Scalable Optimizer State Compression for Large Language Model Training: Conclusion

 \section{Conclusion}

 In this paper, we explore memory-efficient optimization algorithms that go beyond traditional low-rank decomposition and system-level techniques.
-Drawing inspiration from the limitations of current optimization methods and the demonstrated success of WT in image and signal processing, we propose a novel optimizer state memory compression method that integrates WT into gradients.
+Drawing inspiration from the limitations of current optimization methods, we propose a novel optimizer state memory compression method that integrates WT into gradients.
 This method bridges the gap between gradient compression and wavelet transforms, enabling more efficient training of LLMs by reducing memory usage and accelerating training speed.
 Our experimental results demonstrate that GWT achieves performance comparable to that of advanced memory-efficient optimizers and full-rank methods across various LLM training stages.
 This gradient compression technique not only improves final validation scores but also accelerates training convergence and increases throughput.
 Moreover, this method is applicable to existing memory-intensive optimizers beyond Adam.
-In summary, our approach validates the feasibility of applying wavelet transforms to enhance the training efficiency of LLMs, providing a novel perspective on designing memory-efficient algorithms that effectively address the memory bottleneck in LLMs training.
+In summary, our approach validates the feasibility of applying wavelet transforms to enhance the training efficiency of LLMs, providing a novel perspective on designing memory-efficient algorithms that effectively address the memory bottleneck in LLM training.